afichet/afichet.github.io/these/physics_of_light.md

 <figure id="fig:electromagnetic_wave" class="w3-content" style="max-width:600px">
     <iframe src="/figures/light_physics/images/asy/wave.html" width="600" height="300" frameborder="0"></iframe>
     <figcaption>
         <strong>Figure 1:</strong> Illustration of a linearly polarised electromagnetic wave.
 The magnetic induction and the electric field are perpendicular and in phase with each other.
+[Interactive figure].
     </figcaption>
 </figure>